-Choose a traditional German apple pie recipe from Grandma's collection and make a delicious homemade dessert pie that's perfect for serving on any occasion.
-Known as Gedeckter Apfelkuchen, these homemade pies are loaded with apple flavor to tempt the taste buds.
+Choose one of the traditional German apple pie recipes from Grandma's collection and make a delicious homemade dessert pie that's perfect for serving on any occasion.
+The Gedeckter Apfelkuchen is loaded with apple and raisin flavor to tempt your taste buds!

 It's a fact that everybody loves homemade apple pie, and once people taste the unique Old World flavor of these beauties, they'll beg you for second helpings.
 Guten Appetit!